angular/angular/aio/content/guide/quickstart.md

 Open a terminal window.

-Generate a new project and skeleton application by running the following commands:
+Generate a new project and default app by running the following command:

 <code-example language="sh" class="code-shell">